Charlibb/Charlibb/README.md

 🔭 Recently graduated from Digital Career Institute as a full-stack web developers.
+📼 Graduated on Audiovisual Production from Spanish National School of Radio & TV.
+🥾 Avid traveller whom lived in three continents.
+📖 Learner of new technologies.
+🎹🎥 Music and Movies are one of my passions!

 You can visit my personal portfolio   <a href="http://carlosbborruel.me/">
          here</a>